View William Hogan's Obituary on projo.com and share memories

 HOGAN, JR., WILLIAM E.

-His Mass of Christian Burial will be celebrated Friday, March 20, 2020 at 10 am in St. Veronica Chapel, 1035 Boston Neck Road, Narragansett.
-Burial with Military Honors will follow in the RI Veterans Memorial Cemetery.
+A private service will be held Friday, March 20, 2020 at THE CRANSTON-MURPHY FUNERAL HOME of WICKFORD, 140 West Main St., Wickford Village, North Kingstown.
+Burial with Military Honors will follow at the RI Veterans Memorial Cemetery.
+A Memorial Mass and Celebration of Life in his honor will be held at an appropriate future date.

-Relatives & friends are invited & may call on Thursday from 4:00 to 7:00 pm in THE CRANSTON-MURPHY FUNERAL HOME of WICKFORD, 140 West Main St., Wickford Village, North Kingstown.

-In lieu of flowers, gifts in his memory to the Dialysis Center of Wakefield, 10 High Street, Wakefield, RI 02879 will be appreciated.
+In lieu of flowers, gifts in his memory will be greatly appreciated to the Dialysis Center of Wakefield, 10 High Street, Wakefield, RI 02879.

 Published in The Providence Journal on Mar.
 17, 2020